Wa4h1h/psgen/README.md

 enc_key: a base64 string representing a sequence of 32 bytes\
 execution_timeout: max number of second, that a db operation can take\
 db_path: path of the sqlite db\
-logs_path: errors are stored in log files, that reside in /home_path/.psgen/logs folder
+logs_path: errors are stored in log files, that resides in /home_path/.psgen/logs folder
 ### Example
 ```bash
 $ go run main.go gen -s  -d -ln=25